Mortgages | By Lawyers

 • Item icon Electronic registration

-Charges, discharges, and mortgage amending agreements can be registered electronically via Teraview.
-The electronic registration process for each instrument has its own requirements which are to be satisfied before the instrument may be registered and certified on title: Electronic Registration ...
+Charges, discharges, and mortgage amending agreements may be registered electronically through Teraview.
+Each instrument has specific registration requirements that must be met before it can be registered and certified on title.
+These requirements are detailed in the Electronic Registration ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.